 For help with questions about the home warranty dispute resolution process, contact us at ENE.DLI@state.mn.us

-Homeowners and contractors involved in a dispute must use this home warranty dispute process (or an approved alternate process) before a claim can escalate to litigation.
-The goal of the legislation is to encourage settlement of disputes and limit costs by using an unbiased and nonbinding evaluation of the dispute.
+Homeowners involved in a warranty dispute with a contractor must apply to use this home warranty dispute process (or an approved alternate process) or wait 60 days before a claim can escalate to litigation.
+The goal of the HWDRP is to encourage settlement of disputes and limit costs by using an unbiased and nonbinding evaluation of the dispute.

-In home-warranty disputes, the dispute resolution process -- or an alternative dispute resolution process -- is required.
-With one exception ...
+In home-warranty disputes, the dispute resolution process – or an alternative dispute resolution process – is required.
+With two exceptions ...

-The home warranty dispute resolution process outlined here -- or an alternative resolution method -- is required in cases where the builder or home improvement contractor has complied with all of the notice and opportunity to repair (NOR) provisions of the warranty law.
-If the builder or home improvement contractor fails to comply with the requirements the homeowner is free to pursue litigation through the courts.
+An application to use the HWDRP (or an alternative resolution method) is required in cases where the builder or home improvement contractor has complied with all of the notice and opportunity to repair (NOR) provisions of the warranty law.
+If the builder or home improvement contractor fails to comply with the requirements, the homeowner is free to pursue litigation through the courts.

 Dispute resolution process doesn't diminish other legal options

-While the home warranty dispute resolution process is underway it "stops the clock" on any time limits or statutes of limitations for an action based on a breach of the warranty law as well as any other action in contract, tort, or other law for any injury to real or personal property or bodily injury or wrongful death arising out of the alleged loss or damage.
-It begins when the homeowner mails a notice of claimed defect to the builder or home improvement contractor, and extends for 180 days or until the completion of the dispute resolution process, whichever is later.
+While the HWDRP is underway it "stops the clock" on any time limits or statutes of limitations for an action based on a breach of the warranty law as well as any other action in contract, tort, or other law for any injury to real or personal property or bodily injury or wrongful death arising out of the alleged loss or damage.
+It begins when the homeowner mails a notice of claimed defect to the builder or home improvement contractor and extends for 180 days or until the completion of the HWDRP, whichever is later.